MichielNoback/vakomschrijvingen_bioinformatica/thema-10/praktijkopdracht10.md

 \-

 #### Voorkennis
 A solid understanding of the basic Java programming language is necessary for completing this course.
-Furthermore, a basic understanding of the different aspects and technologies that are relevant to developing web based information systems is expected.
+Furthermore, a basic understanding of the different aspects and technologies that are relevant to developing web based information systems combined with a possible database is expected.

 #### Voorkennis kan worden opgedaan met
 - Introduction Java
 - Web Based Information Systems I
+- Databases I & II

 #### Bronnen van zelfstudie
 \-